ffromani/tmpolx/README.md

-# TMPolX: Topology ManagerPolixy eXplanation tool
+# TMPolX: Topology ManagerPolicy eXploration tool

 A simple tool to test how kubernetes' topology manager behave, without need to run the real workload.
 This tool uses the very same packages from upstream kubernetes, to give the closest representation as